 ngIRCd drops root privileges when starting up and before binding any ports.
 But root privileges are required to use ports <1024.
 Therefore this isn't possible, you must use port(s) >=1024.

-A work-around might be to use stunnel https://www.stunnel.org/index.htm (plus, if needed a suitable IPTables &c ruleset).
+A work-around might be to use stunnel <https://www.stunnel.org/index.htm> (plus, if needed a suitable IPTables &c ruleset). -- "Twenty-two minutes late, badger ate a junction box at New Malden." ('The Fall and Rise of Reginald Perrin')

 On 06/06/2013 02:05 PM, Xenophod wrote: